 News & Blog

-By Father Bob Schreiner, S.T.L.
+By Father Robert Schreiner, S.T.L.

 “…whatever you ask the Father in my name, He will give you.”
 John 16:23

-Therefore, sharing a communion in the life of Christ, this intercessory role is shared by those baptized into the life of his grace.
+Therefore, sharing a communion in the life of Christ, this intercessory role is shared by those baptized into the life of His grace.
 We, too, can intercede to the Father through Christ for one another’s needs.
-And given the living communion of the Church, the saints in heaven who behold the radiant glory of God ‘face to face’ (the triumphant Church) can and do intercede for the needs of the church on earth (the church militant.)
+And given the living communion of the Church, the saints in heaven who behold the radiant glory of God ‘face to face’ (the triumphant Church) can and do intercede for the needs of the Church on earth (the Church Militant.)

 About the Author